CS24B/Web_Project/README.md

 Verification is present for StudentID and TeacherID when adding new students and teachers.
 The gen_ic() function in the project.py file may be used to generate legitimate NRIC/FIN numbers for StudentID and TeacherID.

-Start Time and End Time inputs for the Session tables must be valid 24-hour times between 0800 and 1900.
+StartTime and EndTime inputs for the Session tables must be valid 24-hour times between 0800 and 1900.

 Records may not be added if uniqueness of primary keys or foreign relations are not maintained.
 Search: